 \begin{enumerate}[(i)] \item In what generality does a global standard form exist?
-(See \S 5.) \item When would a tower of Kummer and Artin-Schreier extensions form a Galois extension? \item Given a non-Galois tower $L/K$, when does it occur that the index of ramification, inertia degree, and differential exponent are independent of the choice of place of $L$ above a given place of $K$, for all places of $K$? \item It would be interesting to find a non-abelian Galois tower for which Theorem \ref{basis} is valid. \item When would there exist a subgroup of the automorphism group of a function field with a rational fixed field, such that the place at infinity is unramified? \item Is it possible to find an explicit basis of holomorphic differentials for a tower in the presence of an unramified step?
-(See \S 3.) \item Is it possible to construct a Boseck basis - in a tower or otherwise - when there does not exist an unramified place of degree one?
+(See the discussion in \S 5.) \item When does a tower of multiple Kummer and Artin-Schreier extensions form a Galois extension? \item Given a non-Galois tower $L/K$, when are the indices of ramification, inertia degrees, and differential exponents independent of the choice of place of $L$ above a given place of $K$, for all places of $K$? \item It would be interesting to find a global standard function field (Definition \ref{Boseckff}) with a non-abelian Galois tower, particularly, a Galois tower with a non-abelian $p$-group as Galois group.
+(If one could describe the Galois action on generators, then one could hope to learn about representations of such groups.) \item As appears in Definition \ref{Boseckff}, when does there exist a subgroup of the automorphism group of a function field with a rational fixed field, such that the place at infinity is unramified?
+(This condition is necessary for Theorem \ref{basis}.) \item Is it possible to find an explicit basis of holomorphic differentials of a field over a tower if there is an unramified step in the tower?
+(See the discussion in \S 3.) \item Is it possible to construct a Boseck basis - in a tower or otherwise - when there does not exist an unramified place of degree one?